Best Car Insurance in Arizona for 2025 [Your Guide to the Top 10 Companies]

 Compare RatesStart Now →

-How a crash occurs also factors in.
-Was it a single vehicle that was in an accident?
+Was a single vehicle involved in the accident?
 Did the vehicle roll over during the accident?
 Was someone speeding just before the accident?

-Fatalities by Crash Type in Arizona
+Fatalities in Arizona by Crash Type

 Crash TypeNumber of Fatalities